 First, the headrest.
 We love that it’s articulated, but it’s a bit flimsy, and a significant minority of users have reported problems with it, including the fact that in some cases, the headrest breaks or falls off.
 Given the quality of the chair as a whole, that’s unfortunate.

-Second, the padding of the ottoman isn’t as thick as the padding of the seat.
-True, you’re not putting as much weight on it with your feet as you are on the seat of the chair when you’re sitting in it, but it does leave the Ottoman padding feeling a bit inadequate.
+Second, the ottoman’s padding isn’t as thick as the seat’s.
+True, you’re not putting as much weight on it with your feet as you are on the chair’s seat when you’re sitting in it, but this does leave the Ottoman padding feeling a bit inadequate.

 We readily admit that neither of these is a deal breaker, but they are items that lowered the chair’s final score slightly.
-Even given those two weaknesses, however, we stand by this model as our pick for the best ergonomic office chair under $200 in the mesh category.
+Despite those two weaknesses, however, we stand by this model as our pick for the best ergonomic office chair under $200 in the mesh category.

 Even if you’re not specifically looking for a mesh recliner, this one’s well worth picking up, given its surprisingly modest price.
 Highly recommended.